kalanamanu/malcolm-lismore-photography-portfolio/README.md

 - **[WebReinvent](https://webreinvent.com/?utm_source=laravel&utm_medium=github&utm_campaign=patreon-sponsors)**
 - **[Lendio](https://lendio.com)**

+## About My Project
+Malcolm Lismore, a freelance photographer capturing the breathtaking landscapes of Scotland's North West coast, takes center stage on this multi-page website.
+Designed to be his digital portfolio and business hub, it allows visitors to explore Malcolm's stunning work and inquire about his services for weddings, portraits, and special events.
+This project was proudly developed by Kalana Manupiya Jayasekara for the web design and development module at Esoft Metro Campus - Kurunegala.

+## Acknowledgements
+This project was developed for my web design and development module at Esoft Metro Campus - Kurunegala.
+I would like to thank Mrs. Induni Jayathilaka for her guidance as the module Lecture.

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).